-The Sony Xperia 1 is a little different and we love that about it.
-In a market where many flagship smartphones take on similar forms, it's good to see some variation.
+The Sony Xperia 1 is different and we absolutely love that about it.
+In a market where many flagship smartphones take on similar forms, it's great to see some variation.
 That 21:9 aspect ratio has some serious potential for those that love to watch films on their devices, as does that 4K HDR OLED display.

 There's a couple of things we would like to have seen - an in-display fingerprint sensor and a smaller bezel at the top would have seen the Xperia 1 move with the 2019 trends.

 Overall though, the Xperia 1 has some very promising features that we can't wait to test out properly.
 At £849, it undercuts many of the latest top-end flagships so if its performance is right, the Xperia 1 has the potential to be one of the best smartphone buys of 2019.